goonzoid/vim-reprocessed/README.md

 ## Features

+* Syntax highlighting
+* Documentation lookup
 * Run sketches from within vim (experimental and potentially dangerous, read below for more info)

+### Looking up documentation

+This feature requires that your vim has been compliled with python support.
+Simply move the cursor to the keyword you would like to look up and hit 'K' in normal mode.
+Note that words followed by an opening paren '(' are treated as functions, so `frameRate()` and `frameRate` will go to different pages in the documentation.

+By default, reprocessed will try to look up documentation online.
+However, you can configure it to access local documentation by adding the following line to your `.vimrc`:

+    let processing_doc_path="/path/to/processing/docs/on/your/machine"

+Of course, you'll want to replace the path with the actual path on your machine.

 ### Running sketches from within vim